External Payment Types

 void EmergencyCancelPaymentSilently(decimal sum, Guid? orderId, Guid paymentTypeId, Guid transactionId, [NotNull] IPointOfSale pointOfSale, [NotNull] IUser cashier, IReceiptPrinter printer, IPaymentDataContext context);

-The methods take the same parameters as the payment methods. transactionId is the same as the one sent to the operation earlier performed Pay().
+The methods accept the same parameters as the payment method.
+The transactionId is the same as that passed in the previously executed Pay() operation.

-Hotel integration code sample.
-The refund method cancels the transaction and prints a receipt with the refund amount and saved details: card swiped or number entered.
+Example code for integration with the hotel system.
+The return method cancels the transaction and prints a receipt with the canceled amount and saved data: whether the card was swiped or the number was entered.

 [Serializable]